Why do I need a dental crown or fixed bridge?

 A fixed bridge is simply two dental crowns, or abutments, on either end of a missing tooth to hold a pontic, which is the new tooth that replaces a missing tooth.

-We can design your new crown or fixed bridge in Holly Springs at Klooster Family Dentistry.
+We can design your new crown or fixed bridge in Holly Springs or Raleigh at Klooster Family Dentistry.

-How long does it take to make dental crowns or fixed bridges in Holly Springs and what’s involved?
+How long does it take to make dental crowns or fixed bridges and what’s involved?

-The process of designing a dental crown or fixed bridge in Holly Springs at our dental office, usually takes two visits to our office.
+The process of designing a dental crown or fixed bridge in our Holly Springs or Raleigh dental office usually takes two visits.
 During your first visit, you will be given a local anesthetic so that you do not experience any discomfort.
 We then proceed to obtain a mold of your teeth to fabricate a temporary crown or bridge.
 We also obtain a shade of your teeth, so that the crown or bridge can match the shade of your natural teeth.

 Our doctors reshape the tooth being treated in preparation for a dental crown to be placed over it.
 In some instances, where the tooth structure is too weak or compromised, a material is added to strengthen the tooth.
 This procedure is called a core build-up.
 It serves the dual purpose of replacing missing tooth structure and strengthening the tooth to help prevent further breakdown or breakage.